Program Statistics and Data Files by Type

 Public-use data files are subsets of survey or administrative data that are released to the public with all identifying information removed.

-The Office of Retirement and Disability Policy produces numerous statistical reports that give a broad overview of the scope of the Old-Age, Survivors, and Disability Insurance and Supplemental Security Income programs.
+The Office of Research, Evaluation, and Statistics produces numerous statistical reports that give a broad overview of the scope of the Old-Age, Survivors, and Disability Insurance and Supplemental Security Income programs.
 The data describe the characteristics of beneficiaries—for example, age, sex, income, and type of disability—and the type of benefits they receive (retired-worker, survivors, disabled-worker benefits, and so on).
 The data are also presented by state and, in some reports, by county or congressional district.